kents00/create-isocam/README.md

 The button Groundplane creates a plane with a size of 10 x 10 Blender units.
 All three cameras are set up to fit to that groundplane.

 ### ****Credits****
-Initial creator, 2.8 update and bitbucket thread can be found [Blender Artist](https://blenderartists.org/t/create-isocam/603183)
+Initial creator, 2.8 update and bitbucket thread can be found [Blender Artist](https://blenderartists.org/t/create-isocam/603183) and [@jasonicarter](https://github.com/jasonicarter)

 ****Note: This addon includes an updater, which you can use to keep it up to date within Blender.****